-The Global Health Group's Malaria Elimination Initiative is developing new strategies and partnerships for expanding work in two areas of research: operational research on malaria elimination through case studies, operational research to improve surveillance strategies for elimination, and research on the costs, benefits, and financing requirements and mechanisms for elimination and preventing reintroduction.
+The Global Health Group's Malaria Elimination Initiative is leading multiple areas of research on malaria elimination: documenting national progress towards elimination, leading operational research to improve surveillance and response strategies for elimination, documenting innovative vector control methods, and researching the costs, benefits, and financing requirements and mechanisms for elimination and preventing reintroduction.

-The Malaria Elimination Initiative is currently conducting a clinical trial on the efficacy of the anti-malarial drug primaquine in malaria elimination settings.
+The Malaria Elimination Initiative is conducting a clinical trial on the efficacy of the anti-malarial drug primaquine in malaria elimination settings.
 The study aims to provide evidence that adding a single low dose treatment of primaquine to artemisinin combination therapy (ACTs) can help reduce transmission of Plasmodium falciparum malaria and is currently underway at trial sites in Mali and Thailand.
-More information about MEI’s new primaquine trials can be found here.
+More information about Malaria Elimination Initiative's new primaquine trials can be found here.

-On economics research, the Malaria Elimination Initiative is collecting and analyzing country-level data on the costs of current and past malaria elimination efforts, compiling new evidence on the comparative costs and benefits of eliminating malaria, and developing new recommendations for countries and donors on sustainable, innovative financing mechanisms that can best support elimination.
+On economics research, the Malaria Elimination Initiative is collecting and analyzing country-level data on the costs of current and past malaria elimination efforts, compiling new evidence on the comparative costs and benefits of eliminating malaria to create an evidence-based investment case for elimination, and developing new recommendations for countries and donors on sustainable, innovative financing mechanisms that can best support elimination.

-The Global Health Group is partnering with the World Health Organization, Clinton Health Access Initiative, Johns Hopkins University and Imperial College to develop a strategic decision-making and planning tool for countries considering malaria elimination.
+The Malaria Elimination Initiative partnered with the World Health Organization, Clinton Health Access Initiative, Johns Hopkins University and Imperial College to develop a strategic decision-making and planning tool for countries considering malaria elimination.